-While many know Twitter as an innovator in social media communication, for years it has facilitated the distribution of copious amounts of hardcore pornography and aided in the promotion of prostitution.
-Media reports suggest that as many as 10 million Twitter accounts may include explicit sexual content.
+While many know Twitter as an innovator in social media communication, for years it has done little to stem the overwhelming tide of pornography and prostitution accounts on its site.
+In fact, media reports suggest that as many as 10 million Twitter accounts may include explicit sexual content.
 Twitter’s laisse-faire approach to sexually explicit content has gone on for far too long.

-Twitter is responsible for enforcing its existing policies against pornographic content, and for proactively ensuring its platform is a safe, user-friendly, environment.
+These are common sense improvements that Twitter can take to enforce its existing policies against pornographic content and to proactively ensuring its platform is a safe, user-friendly, environment.

 Twitter is responsible for doing its part to curb sexual exploitation, yet the company has by default shifted responsibility to report sexually graphic tweets or accounts onto the individual user.
-Of course, the copious amount of pornographic and prostitution-centric material on Twitter is overwhelming and beyond any users’ ability to avoid.
+As a result, the pornographic and prostitution-centric material on Twitter is beyond any users’ ability to avoid.

 Whether an individual is “followed” on Twitter by a pornographic account, or sees pornographic images in “trending” topics, it is virtually impossible for a regular Twitter user to avoid sexually explicit content.